Skip to Content

 This is actually going to be a longer and more strenuous part of the hike, as you gain elevation through the forest.
 It is around 1.7 miles / 2.8 km to the entrance of the gorge from Hammersbach.

-Once you reach the entrance booth, you will pay the small fee and continue alongside the flowing river.
+Once you reach the entrance booth, you will pay a small fee and continue alongside the flowing river.

 It is just a beautiful hike to enjoy as you have the turquoise waters rushing through down below and the narrow gorge walls on either side.